paul-hammant-fork/SvnMerkleizer-test-repo/README.md

 ```
 32768 was what you picked out of `docker ps`.

-And in fresh directory somehere (not the git-checkout of alpine-svn), the magic:
+And in fresh directory somewhere (not the git-checkout of alpine-svn-dav), the magic:

 ```
 echo "hello" > .greeting